 All Friends of Hurst Park should continue to make their objections known to Elmbridge Council, perhaps based on issues identified here or on concerns of their own, and on the profound and irreversible impacts from this development.

 The intangible benefits for every person - frequently overlooked - from a place that is universally accessible, educational, spiritual and inspiring must be taken into account.
 The riverside here provides a unique opportunity for families, athletes, ramblers, the elderly, the disabled, and ordinary people, to experience the natural world and enjoy its astonishing - vanishing - variety.

 The development site is located here by the Thames Path.
 This Lime tree is to be felled.

 You can see more about the many designated nature conservation sites nearby - some of them of global and national importance, all are linked by the River Thames through Hurst Park.
 Please tap here.

 There is more about revised planning policies relating to flood risk and building in flood plains here.

 or go to Elmbridge Planning and Search for Application Number: 2016/2760

 Tap here to respond to the application quoting no. 2016/2760

 See the building's front and rear elevations here.
-The flanks of this development are likely to be highly visible on approach to the building along the Thames Path, but there is no photomontage nor any context with the application to visualize the setting of the development.
+The flanks of this development are likely to be highly visible on approach to the building along the Thames Path.
+An urban structure of this size in the historic Arcadian vistas will be seen from the river and opposite bank, but there is no photomontage nor any context with the application to visualize the setting of the development.

 You can contact the Friends here: email@example.com